jmkellenberger/aoc_livebook/README.md

 A simple script to generate and launch Livebooks for Advent of Code puzzles.

 ## Requirements
-- Your Advent of Code session token set as a Livebook secret: `LB_AOC_TOKEN`.
+- Your Advent of Code session token set as a Livebook secret: `AOC_TOKEN`.

 - Make sure Livebook is installed with `mix escript.install hex livebook`.